Yes. Upon request, XEN MTB will provide GPX data that can be uploaded to your Garmin or other GPS device.

 Yes, that’s perfectly fine!
 Your guide is slow too.
 But just be sure your buddies are OK with that!
 And remember, there’s no shame in walking.
 But that said, you shouldn’t try a ride that you know you’re not physically or technically able to do.
 When you contact XEN MTB, your guide will discuss your experience and recommend rides suitable to your abilities.

 We ride as a group and stick together for safety and camaraderie.
 It’s just more fun that way!
 In the 10 years that your ride leader has been doing tours, nobody has ever been left behind.
 Of course, as a courtesy, please don’t leave the leader too far behind!
 We stop at every trail intersection to make sure people don’t get lost, at the top of every climb, and the bottom of every descent.
 We also take breaks as often as needed to let people catch their breath and to eat once an hour on longer rides.

 Your ride leader is not an emergency medical technician and can only render basic first aid assistance.
-If you need more help for than a cut, your ride leader will make sure you get the help you need from trained professionals.
+If you need more than basic first aid, your ride leader will make sure you get the help you need from trained professionals.